 Business Intelligence, or BI, comes in many forms.
-In its simplest level, BI is used to describe any type of software technology that is used to help business owners, executives and managers look at data to make better decisions.
+In its simplest level, Business Intelligence can be described as any type of software technology that is used to help business owners, executives and managers look at data to make better decisions.
 With a proper BI system in place, business owners and managers will get access to the right information at the right time and in the right format.
-Business intelligence can provide a company with data resources that can help it achieve its business goals by guiding timely strategic decisions.
+BI can provide a company with data resources that consequently help it achieve its business goals by guiding timely strategic decisions.

 How Does BI Help a Business?

-- Analyzing your marketing efforts and helping fine-tune your spending to get a better return on investment (ROI)
+- Analyzing your marketing efforts may help fine-tune your spending hence increasing your return on investment (ROI)

-- Tracking and managing employee turnover, attrition rate and measuring staff performance
+- Tracking and managing employee turnover and attrition rate

 - Accelerating and improving your decision-making process